Table of contents

 Plus, if you find your work too routine and easy, it may signal you’re capable of achieving more.

-To a certain extent, it’s a natural human instinct to wonder what life would have been like if we’d taken Path A instead of Path B. But if you find yourself constantly feeling envious of others’ jobs or you spend a lot of time researching alternative careers, you might not be in the right field.
+To a certain extent, it’s a natural human instinct to wonder what life would have been like if we’d taken Path A instead of Path B. But if you find yourself daydreaming about careers after CPA or you spend a lot of time researching alternative careers, this could be a sign you’re ready for a new path.

 We should work to live and not live to work.
 If the dread or negativity you feel toward your job has started to encroach on your personal life, it’s a huge red flag.
-Stop punishing yourself and look for work that won’t hurt your mental health — besides, it will make you more productive.
+Stop punishing yourself and look for work that won’t hurt your mental health - learn some tips to balance work and personal life during career transitions.

 Woman on laptop daydreaming with the opportunity for a career change from accounting